-Substantial additional expenditures will be required to establish either resources or reserves on mineral properties and to develop processes to extract the minerals.
+Substantial additional expenditures will be required to establish either resources or reserves on the Company's mineral properties and to develop processes to extract the minerals.
 No assurance can be given that minerals will be discovered in sufficient quantities to justify commercial operations or that the funds required for development can be obtained on a timely basis or at all.